U Gurl

 "U Gurl" is a song by American country music singer Walker Hayes.
 It was released on October 15, 2021 as the second single from his third studio album Country Stuff the Album.
 Hayes co-wrote the song with Dylan Guthro and Jodi Guthro, and it was produced by Dylan Guthro.
+Credits include T-Pain and Atlanta Records for sampling the song "Low" by Flo Rida.

 Content

 The inspiration of "U Gurl" is Laney Beville Hayes; Hayes’ wife of 17 years.
 Hayes stated in a press release: "With 'U Gurl' we wanted to capture that feeling when you look at your significant other, and you just can't take your eyes off them, yet in a fresh way, I get that feeling every day when I look at my wife".
 He posted a dance video with his children on Instagram for the track.